 Colorado residents aged 55 or older, visit CU Boulder Alumni Association for information about the senior auditor program.

 Concurrent registration enables students to take courses on another University of Colorado campus if they are unable to take the degree-required courses at CU Boulder.
 If students plan to take at least one course at CU Boulder, they are able to register concurrently on another CU campus.

 Host campus: For Boulder campus students, the term "host campus" defines the University of Colorado campus other than Boulder where students are taking concurrent course work.

 If a student wants to take course work on another University of Colorado campus but not go through the concurrent registration program, they must apply for admission to that campus, follow its registration procedures, and check with the dean's office for approval.
+Students may apply as nondegree students or as degree-seeking students.
 (Students in the College of Arts and Sciences may not register at the Denver or Colorado Springs campus except in the summer.)

 The High School Concurrent Program offers high school students the challenge of completing college courses.
 For information on eligibility and registration, call 303-492-5148, or visit the High School Concurrent program online.

 The Reciprocal Exchange Program allows CU Boulder graduate students to take courses at other Colorado colleges and universities without applying at host campuses and at no additional cost to the student.
 The Reciprocal Exchange Program is an agreement between the following state-supported institutions of Colorado: